Security & privacy

 ✓ Possible — including by accident

-The last row is the trade-off, stated honestly: server-side AI features that need plaintext are impossible on Atrium.
-We do client-side AI instead — local-first, never crossing the network unencrypted.
+The last row is the real trade-off: server-side AI that needs plaintext can't run on Atrium.
+We do AI on the client instead, local-first, so the data never crosses the network unencrypted.
 For most firms that's the right shape.

 Have a security or compliance team?